furechan/mplchart/output/README.md

 ## Conventions

-Price data is expected to be predented as a pandas DataFrame with columns `open`, `high`, `low`, `close` `volume` and a timestamp index named `date`.
+Price data is expected to be presented as a pandas DataFrame with columns `open`, `high`, `low`, `close` `volume` and a timestamp index named `date`.
-Please note, The library will automatically convert column and index names to lower case for its internal use.
+Please note, the library will automatically convert column and index names to lower case for its internal use.

 ## Drawing Primitives

 The library contains drawing primitives that can be used as an indicator in the plot api.
-All primitives are classes that must be instantiated as objects before being used in the plot api.
+All primitives are classes that must be instantiated before being used in the plot api.

 ```python
 from mplchart.primitives import Candlesticks